Exerizer

-Sky Fox is a 1987 arcade video game developed by Jaleco and licensed to Nichibutsu.
-It was originally released in Japan and Europe as Exerizer (エクセライザー) as an indirect follow-up to Jaleco's 1983's Exerion and 1984's Exerion II: Zorni.
-It is a fixed shooter, setting the player in the role of a space pilot fighting against female alien invaders and space monsters under their control.
+is a 1987 fixed shooter video game developed and published by Jaleco for arcades.
+It was released in Japan in March 1987 and in North America by Nichibutsu as Sky Fox the same year.
+It is an indirect follow-up to Jaleco's 1983's Exerion and 1984's Exerion II: Zorni.
 The game was mostly well-received by Western game critics, albeit some criticized it for its depiction of women.

 Gameplay

 The game is a fixed shooter in the style of Galaga and Phoenix, but with eight-way movement across the screen and parallax scrolling for the starry backgrounds.
 At the player's disposal to fight the approaching enemies, some of them made in pseudo-depth 2.5D graphics with scaled sprites, is a small space fighter capable of firing two types of projectiles: the unlimited but slow rockets and the fast laser shots that are limited by draining the ship's power.
 The power can be refilled, and the ship itself upgraded, through collecting the power-ups that appear after destroying certain enemies.

 The game can be played by up to two players in alternating turns.
 Similar as in Gorf, it features several different types of waves (stages).
 For instance, one stage features space witches saddle-perched on either serpentine Chinese dragons or Western-style winged dragons: the dragons must to be hit repeatedly in the weak point of their heads to be killed, after which the riders themselves can be shot for a score bonus.
 The player progresses through most of them by either destroying all the enemies (resulting in the score bonus and power-up awards) or alternatively just surviving their attacks for a long enough time.